TUHH-ICS/2023-code-IFAC-Improving-Closed-Loop-Dynamic-Performance-By-Assigning-Nonlinear-Behaviors/README.md

 This repository contains the code for
-"Improving Closed-Loop Dynamic Performance By Assigning Nonlinear Behaviors: Taking Advantages of Concavity Based on Lyapunov Function Methods " submitted for IFAC 2023.
+"Improving Closed-Loop Dynamic Performance By Assigning Nonlinear Behaviors: Taking Advantages of Concavity Based on Lyapunov Function Methods ".

 Reminder:
 The simulations contain two case, a linear case and a nonlinear case.